Microsoft-Web/HOL-ASPNETWebForms/HOL.md

 	* In the **Server name** type your SQL Database server URL using the _tcp:_ prefix.
 	* In **User name** type your server administrator login name.
 	* In **Password** type your server administrator login password.
-	* Type a new database name, for example: _MVC4SampleDB_.
+	* Type a new database name.

 	![Configuring destination connection string](images/configuring-destination-connection-string.png?raw=true "Configuring destination connection string")